 Jaclyn is an Assistant Professor at the Faculty of Law of the National University of Singapore (NUS).
-A graduate of NUS Law, Jaclyn practised in the litigation department of Wong Partnership, while tutoring (part-time) Constitutional and Administrative Law at NUS.
-In 2007, Jaclyn was awarded the NUS Overseas Graduate Scholarship to pursue her Master of Laws at Yale Law School.
-She joined NUS Law as an Assistant Professor in 2008 and was subsequently awarded a Faculty Scholarship to pursue her doctorate studies.
+A graduate of NUS Law, Jaclyn practised in the litigation department of Wong Partnership before joining the faculty.
+She was awarded the NUS Overseas Graduate Scholarship to pursue her Master of Laws at Yale Law School.
+She was subsequently awarded a Faculty Scholarship to pursue her doctorate studies.

 Jaclyn’s research focuses on how constitutions manage diversity and difference.
-She completed her Doctor of Juridical Science (JSD) at Yale Law School, and administers this blog in order to procrastinate productively.
+She completed her Doctor of Juridical Science (JSD) at Yale Law School, and founded this blog in order to procrastinate productively.

 Swati joined the NUS Faculty of Law in August 2012.
 She previously taught at the Chinese University of Hong Kong Faculty of Law.
 Her areas of research include public law and the law of torts.
 She has published in these areas in Public Law, the Tort Law Review and the International Journal of Constitutional Law.
 While at CUHK, she was awarded the Vice Chancellor’s Exemplary Teaching Award.
 She was also awarded a competitive research grant from the General Research Fund of the Research Grants Council of Hong Kong to investigate the post-1997 impact of judicial review on legislative process and content.
 At NUS she was awarded the Faculty and University’s Annual Teaching Excellence Awards for the 2013–2014 academic year.